thruthesky/extended/README.md

   - title - String

 * optional
-  - url - Image URL
+  - url - Image URL.
-  - child - must be a type of Widget
+  - child - must be a type of `Widget`.
   - onTap - function to execute when the card is tapped.
   - onLongPress - function to execute when the card is long pressed.
   - onDoubleTap function to execute when the card is double tapped.
-  - titleStyle = default: TextStyle(color: Colors.white),
+  - titleStyle = default: `TextStyle(color: Colors.white)`,
-  - titleMaxLines = default: 1
+  - titleMaxLines = default: `1`.
-  - borderRadius - default: 8.0,
+  - borderRadius - default: `8.0`.
-  - titleWidthFactor - default: 0.7
+  - titleWidthFactor - default: `0.7`.
-  - titleAlignment - title alignment, default: TextAlign.center.
+  - titleAlignment - title alignment, default: `TextAlign.center`.
-  - gradientColors - Title background color, default: [Colors.black, Colors.transparent].
+  - gradientColors - Title background color, default: `[Colors.black, Colors.transparent]`.
-  - textOverflow - type of overflow for long title text, default: TextOverflow.fade.
+  - textOverflow - type of overflow for long title text, default: `TextOverflow.fade`.
   - overlays - additional positioned overlays.
   - placeholder - this will be used if `url` is provided.
   - errorWidget - this will be used if `url` is provided.